-This remote and inhospitable site has been worked intermittently over the last century, but few new discoveries have resulted.
-The region is also politically unstable.
-The majority of the Kashmiri sapphire traded today are found in antique jewelry.
+This remote and inhospitable site has been worked intermittently over the last century in the “New Mine,” but few new discoveries have resulted.
+The region is also fraught with political instability.
+The sapphires traded today are majority found in antique jewelry or selling for hundreds of thousands of dollars at auction.
 However, one can hope that other deposits will be found, yielding a fantastic treasure of velvety blue.

-The Pakistani government has begun leasing parcels of five acres at two sapphire mines in Mansehra in the northern part of the country.
+To prompt interest, the Pakistani government leased parcels of five acres at two sapphire mines in Mansehra in the northern part of the country for continued mining.
 The mines in this region are situated in remote and inhospitable areas at or above 15,000 feet.
 The weather is extremely harsh and year round mining is not feasible.
-Despite these obstacles, experts are optimistic about the future of sapphire production in Pakistan.

 Afghanistan is an important historical source of both ruby and sapphires.
 Early traders, including Marco Polo, were impressed by corundum from Afghanistan, which was traded thousands of miles from its source.

 Prospects for future production in Afghanistan are considered favorable if the political climate stabilizes and governmental policies are relaxed.
 At present, many sapphires are smuggled into Pakistani markets through the border shared by the two countries.
-The Afghani government is also allowing local merchants to sell gemstones at military bases, which means some goods are leaving the country with foreign military personnel.
+The Afghani government also had allowed local merchants to sell gemstones at military bases, which means some goods left the country with foreign military personnel.

 The extent of the Afghan sapphire deposits is unknown.
-Although the country’s rugged terrain hinders production, yields at the Jagdalek mines are estimated to be about 85 percent sapphire and 15 percent ruby.
+Although the country’s rugged terrain hinders production, yields at the Jegdalek mines are estimated to be about 85 percent sapphire and 15 percent ruby, all of stunning quality.

 After a 2010 US Geological Survey report indicated a fortune in mineral wealth present in Afghanistan’s untapped mineral deposits, mining and extraction has become a centerpiece of political and industrial activity, hopefully to the benefit of the people and the nation.